// . // The Alumni Network // Amias Gerety

 What led you to your current line of work?
 Did your background at Oliver Wyman help?

-I always had a passion for public service and had done policy work prior to starting at Oliver Wyman.
-One key lesson that I learned is that careers have lots of zigs and zags, and that there's a lot of luck and timing.
-The life of a management consultant is great preparation for that -- from doing biz dev for cases that never pan out to waiting in airports for canceled flights, to finding great fun doing work in an industry you'd never much thought about before.
+I have always had a passion for public service and have done policy work prior to starting at Oliver Wyman.
+One key lesson I learned is that careers have lots of zigs and zags and that there's a lot of luck and timing.
+The life of a management consultant is great preparation for that, from doing biz dev for cases that never pan out to waiting in airports for canceled flights to finding great fun doing work in an industry you'd never thought about before.
 Oliver Wyman taught me how to learn constantly as I've progressed through my career.

 What does a typical day look like for you?
 What do you most look forward to?

-On a day-to-day basis as the Acting Assistant Secretary for Financial Institutions, my most important role was to help solve the problems my teams faced; whether that meant calling a senior official at the White House, editing a public report on financial stability, or thinking through how to present analysis (e.g. data on bond market liquidity).
-But of course every day was different and we spent a huge amount of our time responding to events in markets, the economy, or geopolitics.
+On a day-to-day basis as the Acting Assistant Secretary for Financial Institutions, my most important role was to help solve the problems my teams faced, whether that meant calling a senior official at the White House, editing a public report on financial stability, or thinking through how to present analysis as data on bond market liquidity.
+But of course, every day was different, and we spent much of our time responding to events in markets, the economy, or geopolitics.

-With the change in Administrations, I'm now spending a lot of time hanging out with my three small children (ages 6, 4, and 2) while I take time to decompress and look at new opportunities and challenges back in the private sector.
+With the change in administration, I'm now spending a lot of time hanging out with my three small children, ages six, four and two.
+At the same time, I decompress and consider new opportunities and challenges back in the private sector.

 What skills did you acquire at Oliver Wyman that have helped you throughout your career?

-My time at Oliver Wyman gave me a core analytical tool kit that I use every day to approach complex problems with unknown solutions -- whether the question is quantitative, a management problem, or an issue of how best to present an argument.
+My time at Oliver Wyman gave me a core analytical tool kit that I use daily to approach complex problems with unknown solutions.
+Whether the question is quantitative, a management problem, or an issue of how best to present an argument.

-For example, on my third or fourth day at Treasury -- I was in a room with the Treasury Secretary and three other people.
+For example, on my third or fourth day at Treasury, I was in a room with the Treasury Secretary and three other people.
 He showed us a blank piece of paper and asked us to start developing a framework for reforming our financial system.
-This was not that different than starting a project with a blank excel spreadsheet and a blank powerpoint deck and knowing that we needed to present to the client's C-suite a few weeks later.
+This was not that different from starting a project with a blank Excel spreadsheet and a blank PowerPoint deck and knowing that we needed to present to the client's C-suite a few weeks later.

-Oliver Wyman taught me that when you pull a team together, with focused goals, high camaraderie, and intensive iteration, you can tackle almost any challenge.
+Oliver Wyman taught me that you can tackle almost any challenge when you pull a team together with focused goals, high camaraderie, and intensive iteration.

 What was one of your most important experiences at Oliver Wyman?

-Like most alumni, my most important experiences were all the opportunities to learn from the amazing talent that Oliver Wyman brings together and the friendships which last.
-But many of my fondest memories of Oliver Wyman are from building models from scratch -- whether modeling t-shirt supply chains or market opportunities for mobile social networks (before everyone had smart phones!).
-Having the opportunity to dive deep in unfamiliar industries gave me the confidence to tackle the huge range of economic policy challenges I've faced at the Treasury Department.
+Like most alumni, my most important experiences were the opportunities to learn from the amazing talent that Oliver Wyman brings together and the lasting friendships.
+But many of my fondest memories of Oliver Wyman are from building models from scratch, whether modeling t-shirt supply chains or market opportunities for mobile social networks before everyone had smartphones!
+The opportunity to dive deep into unfamiliar industries gave me the confidence to tackle the huge range of economic policy challenges I've faced at the Treasury Department.